Morgan-Jo/R-Projects/README.md

 - Interpreted results to draw policy-relevant conclusions.

 ### Tools & Packages
-- ggplot2 – for data visualization
+- `ggplot2` – for data visualization
-- nlme – for fitting and analyzing linear and nonlinear mixed-effects models
+- `nlme` – for fitting and analyzing linear and nonlinear mixed-effects models
-- dplyr, tidyr – for data wrangling
+- `dplyr`, `tidyr` – for data wrangling

 ### Data Scource
 Drug-related deaths in Scotland in 2020 from National Records of Scotland